PyroclastIO/pyroclast-examples/README.md

 ## The examples

-Lsted in roughly ascending order of concept complexity:
+Listed in roughly ascending order of concept complexity:

 - [built-in-transformations](built-in-transformations)
   - Streaming data pipeline using out-of-the-box transformation functions.